esilver0/CATT/sslstrip-experiment.md

 once more.

 Verify that this time there is an HTTPS connection even though SSLstrip is enabled.
-This is becuase of the [HSTS protocal](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) which helps to mitigate SSLstrip by instructing your browser to not downgrade to HTTP once you already have established a secure connection.
+This is becuase of the [HSTS protocal](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) which helps mitigate SSLstrip by instructing the browser to not downgrade to HTTP once a secure connection has been established.

-*Optional: Once you visit a site with a secure connection that supports HSTS, you can delete the history enabling SSLstrip to take effect.
+*Optional: Once a site that supports HSTS has been visited with a secure connection, you can delete the history enabling SSLstrip to take effect.
 See [Circumventing HSTS](#circumventing-hsts)*

 **Visting a site that does not support HSTS**